RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 created by using real child actors?

-But a film producer or a director or a screenwriter or author needs an entertainment lawyer, not a con law scholar.
+But a film producer or a director or a screenwriter or author needs an entertainment lawyer, not a con law scholar, so we try to be practical whenever possible.
+We are most concerned if our client's speech can be characterized as "unprotected speech" because it's defamatory, or obscene, invades someone's privacy, or is "indecent" because it's broadcast TV and its primetime.

 ## Are Movies Speech?